Buying Points in Sports Betting at a Glance

 Key numbers refer to the most common margins of victory for NFL games and they can play a big role in point spreads and buying points.

-Using football stats sites you can go back through fifteen years of football history to see what the most common point margins were in NFL games.
+Using football stats sites, you can go back through fifteen years of football history to see what the most common point margins were in NFL games.
 Here’s a brief summary of what they found:

-There are other key numbers but three and seven are by far the most important.
+There are other key numbers but three and seven are the most important.
 This is because points in football are scored in increments of three and seven via field goals and converted touchdowns.

 We mentioned avoiding the push before and it bears repeating because it’s one of the only times buying points has been statistically shown to be profitable.